Hammerspoon/hammerspoon/Pods/MIKMIDI/README.md

 MIDI Synthesis
 --------------

 MIDI synthesis is the process by which MIDI events/messages are turned into audio that you can hear.
 This is accomplished using `MIKMIDISynthesizer`.
-Also included is a subclass of `MIKMIDISynthesizer`, `MIKMIDIEndpointSynthesizer` which can very easily be hooked up to a MIDI enpoint to synthesize incoming MIDI messages:
+Also included is a subclass of `MIKMIDISynthesizer`, `MIKMIDIEndpointSynthesizer` which can very easily be hooked up to a MIDI endpoint to synthesize incoming MIDI messages:

 ```objective-c
 MIKMIDISourceEndpoint *endpoint = midiDevice.entities.firstObject.sources.firstObject;